Back Hernia: Symptoms and Treatment (Is it Serious?)

 To better understand the dorsal hernia, it is necessary to revise certain notions of anatomy which will allow you to better identify the structures concerned.

 Le dorsal spine (also called dorsal column, thoracic spine or thoracic spine) is composed of 12 vertebrae juxtaposed.
-Between each vertebrate is a intervertebral disc.
+Between each vertebra there is a intervertebral disc.
 This is composed of a gelatinous nucleus surrounded by a fibrous ring.

-A herniated disc occurs when the fibers of the fibrous annulus surrounding the disc are cracked, and the gelatinous core migrates to the periphery.
-The distorted disc can therefore irritate surrounding structures (spinal cord, spinal nerves, nerve roots, ligaments, etc.) and cause symptoms.
+A herniated disc occurs when the fibers of the annulus fibrosus surrounding the disc are cracked, and the gelatinous nucleus migrates to the periphery.
+The deformed disc can therefore irritate surrounding structures (spinal cord, spinal nerves, nerve roots, ligaments, etc.) and cause symptoms.

 To know everything about herniated disc, see the following article.